mickjc750/prnf/README.md

  * Single header (stb style).
  * Thread and re-enterant safe.
  * Low stack & ram usage, zero heap usage (unless extensions are enabled).
- * Full support for AVR's PROGMEM requirements, with almost no cost to non-AVR targets.
+ * Full support for AVR's PROGMEM requirements.
  * Compatible enough to make use of GCC's format and argument checking (even for AVR).
  * Optional support for long long types.
  * Optional support for float or double.
  * Full test suite using Greatest.

  * NO exponential form, %e provides SI units (y z a f p n u m - k M G T P E Z Y).
- * NO Octal, %o outputs binary instead, (who wants octal?)
+ * NO Octal, %o outputs binary instead.
  * NO adaptive %g %G

  If you're a linux user, for a demonstration you can type 'make' then './demo' in the /demo folder.